 ADHD in the Workplace

-How Can You Improve Your Odds of Getting and Keeping a Job? continued...
+How Can You Get and Keep a Job?

-- Ask to work in a quiet space, such as an office, rather than in a cubicle where you might be easily distracted.
+Find peace.
+Ask to work in a quiet space where you won't be easily distracted.

-- Keep a day planner with a calendar and list of things-to-do and update them often.
+Book it.
+Keep a day planner with a calendar and list of things to do.
+Update them often.
 Set up your PDA or computer to send you electronic reminders for meetings and due dates.

 To help you adjust to your job, enlist the help of a career counselor or executive coach.
-He or she can offer you guidance on any issues you encounter, and can help you work through the job situations that you find most troublesome (for example, role playing how to discuss a pay raise with your boss without the conversation becoming emotionally charged).
+He or she can offer you guidance on any issues you encounter.
+They can also help you work through the job situations that you find most troublesome.
+For example, they could help you role play how to discuss a pay raise with your boss without the conversation becoming emotionally charged.